 Yet the bindings still need to provide adequate control with which to run the ski.
 They also need to feature a relatively easy release mechanism.

 Throw into the equation the fact that there are many unique skiing disciplines to practice.
-And, each requires a binding that meets its specific needs.
+And, each often requires a binding that meets its specific needs.
 So, you have a pretty complex problem to solve!

 Despite how important bindings are to skis, the laissez faire attitude I mentioned toward them is not necessarily unwarranted.
 They’re not nearly as sexy as the actual skis or ski boots.
 And, they don’t require much attention after they’ve been mounted.